Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth can make employees uncompetitive, both inside an organization and on the wider job market.
+Lack of personal growth can cause employees to be uninspiring and uninspiring, both within the company and on the wider job market.

 Negativity

-Negativity should not be a part of any workplace.
-It makes people feel uncomfortable making communication difficult again hindering the growth of opportunities.
-Aside from destroying relationships with supervisors and peers, which could result in a delays in professional development.
+Negativity is not a good thing in any work environment.
+It makes people feel uncomfortable making communication difficult, which can hinder chances to grow.
+In addition, it can cause problems with peers and supervisors which could result in delays in professional development.

 Overcommitting Workload